 Most importantly, make this list realistic.
 List feasible goals that you know (in most circumstances) can be completed by the end of the week.
 Not only will this help keep you organized, but checking things off your list will keep you motivated as well.

 Now, break down your weekly goals even further into daily goals.
-You should prioritize your list by writing down the top three tasks you need to finish by end of day.
+You should prioritize your list by writing down the top three tasks you need to finish by the end of the day.
 Then, commit to organizing your day to ensure these get done.

 You’ve probably figured out many of the “how to’s” of your job, but do you have a real understanding of why the process works the way it does?
-Knowing the “why” behind certain processes will help you trouble shoot any issues and allow you to better complete a task.
+Knowing the “why” behind certain processes will help you troubleshoot any issues and allow you to better complete a task.

 Great ideas sometimes get lost in the abyss, especially if the idea strikes at a random time (before bed, on the subway, while blow drying your hair).
 Pen and paper may not always be available to you but how about using notes on your cellphone or sending yourself an email?
 You will never be left wondering how that great idea escaped!